About the awards

-The Award ceremony will take place on Friday 10th September 2021 at Edgbaston Cricket Club, Birmingham.
+The Award ceremony took place on Friday 10th September 2021 at Edgbaston Cricket Stadium, Birmingham.

 Our awards are recognised across the West Midlands built environment as the biggest and brightest celebration of best practice.
 They are a clear demonstration of the core strength of construction in the West Midlands and the desire and commitment to deliver buildings, housing, infrastructure, and facilities of all kinds in a collaborative and sustainable manner.

 Our awards are open to all organisations and project teams involved in delivering buildings and civil engineering projects in the West Midlands.
 Entries are welcomed from developers, clients, contractors, specialist and sub-contractors, engineers, of all disciplines, members of the design team and other consultants.
 The key factor is that the project, scheme, process or philosophy contributes to the West Midlands built environment and can be celebrated as an example of best practice.

 Being recognised by your peers for excellence in construction will bring enormous benefits to your business, helping you to attract new clients cement existing relationships and raise your staff morale.

 2021 Award Categories

 Building Project of the Year Award

 Building Project of the Year delivers outstanding outcomes for all those involved in a construction project.
 It showcases the benefits achieved through the application of many of the principles described in the other award categories Because of the diversity of potential projects, this category is split into two awards: Building Project of the Year and Civils Project of the Year.

 Project of the Year delivers outstanding outcomes for all those involved in a construction project.
 It showcases the benefits achieved through the application of many of the principles described in the other award categories.
 Because of the diversity of potential projects, this category is split into two awards: Building Project of the Year and Civils Project of the Year.